lucasnell/gameofclones-data/scripts/README.md

 simulations we did beforehand to develop predictions for them.

-* `01-exper-sims.R` creates figures 2A, 2B, S2, S3, and S4.
-These are the simulations
+* `01-exper-sims.R` creates figures 2A, 2B, and S6--S8.
-  I did to help understand the system before the experiments.
+  These are the *a priori* simulations of the experiments.
   They include how dispersal, starting resistance, and later perturbations affect the outcomes of the *in silico* experiment.

-* `02-experiments.R` creates figure 2C, 2D, S7, and S8.
+* `02-experiments.R` creates figure 2C, 2D, and S11--S13.
 These plots show
   the empirical results from the experiments.

+* `03-exper-sims-stoch.R` creates figure 2E and 2F.
+  These plots show *post hoc*, stochastic simulations of the experiments.

 ## 4. Stability and equilibria